7 Signs You've Created A Unique 'Love Language' Together That Can Last A Lifetime

-By building a context of the other person and vice versa, you are increasing the chances of having fewer arguments and you start listening — really listening.
-Thus, you will feel closer to one another and have a much easier flow in your relationship.
+By building a love language, you are increasing the chances of having fewer arguments, and you start listening — deeply listening.

 1. You can avoid negative misunderstandings

-But, he likely means that he doesn’t want to feel disconnected from you.
+But, he likely means he doesn’t want to feel disconnected from you.
 He doesn’t say that because he would likely feel too vulnerable and exposed.
-What if your response showed him you didn’t really care about being disconnected?
-That would really suck for him.
+What if your response showed him you didn’t care about being disconnected?
+That would suck for him.

-So, by building a better understanding of what he often means you will be avoiding the significant chance of misunderstanding what he really is trying to say.
-It may be that he may not know how to express what he truly wants to say.
+So, by building a better understanding of what he often means, you will be avoiding the significant chance of misunderstanding what he is trying to say.
+It may be that he does not know how to express what he truly wants to say.

 So, by increasing your general understanding of the other person and how they communicate, you are less likely to have the conversation go downhill.
 Or if it does, it will be much easier to reconnect, because you would be building a better "context" of one another once the person thinks about how they know the other person to really be and what their heart is really about.

-Communication will feel easier as you build this new context of one another.
+Communication will feel easier as you build this new context with one another.
 You won’t hesitate or shy away from asking those tough questions, like, "Why were you so upset with me?"

 This is because each of you will be creating an understanding of how you feel towards the other person from your heart.
 So, when you two might be at “odds” over a particular subject, you will feel more emotionally safe in saying what you want to say because of the understanding, or “context” that you are building.

 As you build a better “context” of each other, you will see the positive benefits that occur when you understand one another more accurately.
-You will each know and understand all of the good things you both really want in the relationship and how disappointed you feel after an argument.
+You will each know and understand all of the good things you both want in the relationship, and how disappointed you feel after an argument.

-Often during a fight, one partner wants to resolve the issue in order to feel better and to avoid worrying about the relationship.
+Often during a fight, one partner wants to resolve the issue to feel better and to avoid worrying about the relationship.

-The other person, however, often wants to get away from their mate in order to stop the argument because it is so uncomfortable.
-Or, sometimes it is because one person is afraid what they might say will really hurt the other person, and they don’t want to do that.
+The other person, however, often wants to get away from their mate to stop the argument because it is so uncomfortable.
+Or, sometimes it is because one person is afraid that what they might say will hurt the other person, and they don’t want to do that.

 At these times, when the "context" of the other person and the relationship status is more accurately understood, it becomes easier to give someone some time to cool off.
 It can feel less threatening to do so because communication is often more positive and productive in general.